rust-lang/rust-wiki-backup/Constrained-types.md

 ## Problem

+How should the typechecker generate constraints for typestate to solve, specifically those that arise from uses of constrained types?

 Mutation of local variables that have constrained types explicitly assigned to them means that programmers can introduce all kinds of type assertions that can't be checked in the typechecker (because it doesn't do typestate), and can't be checked in typestate (because these assertions are non-local).

 For example, consider the following program: